 - While rinsing, use your fingers to keep the eye open as wide as possible and instruct the individual to roll his/her eyes for wider coverage

-- If the individual is wearing contact lenses, it should be removed.
+- If the individual is wearing contact lenses, remove them.

 In serious cases of chemical eye burns, bring the individual to the nearest emergency department or call for emergency assistance.
 While waiting for the emergency team to arrive, flush the eyes.

-It is vital that the chemical responsible is identified.
-A burn caused by an alkali-based chemical must be assessed by a healthcare professional due to the potential for vision loss.
+Generally, it is vital to identify the chemical responsible.
+A burn due to an alkali chemical require assessment by a healthcare professional due to the potential for vision loss.

 More Information / Disclaimer